cortiz0550/Qualtrics_Export/README.md

 # RESOURCES

-If you have any questions or want to go over any of these steps, send me an email at christopher.ortiz@sri.com!
-Also, the documentation for the Qualtrics API is really good, so check that out if you'd like: https://api.qualtrics.com/48f1226327f89-overview
+The documentation for the Qualtrics API is really good, so check that out if you'd like: https://api.qualtrics.com/48f1226327f89-overview